hashitop/terraform-kitchen-ext/README.md

 }
 ```

-The script create an VPC network using AWS provider with subnet and internet gateway with route table that allows traffic the outside VPC forwarded to the associated subnet.
-The instances are created with minimum security control with ingress that allows traffic from any source IP address and port as well as egress.
+The script creates a VPC network using AWS provider with subnet and internet gateway that is associated with a route table that allowing traffic from the outside VPC forwarded to the associated subnet inside.
+The EC2 instances are created with minimum security control under a relaxed ingress and egress rules that allows traffic with any source and destination IP address and ports.

-The instances are defined in 2 different groups.
+The EC2 instances are defined in 2 different groups.
 The groups of instances are created using `aws_instance`.
 The control `operating_system` is used to demonstrate ssh connection between 2 groups that are setup with the security group with bare minimum ingress and egress rules.

 ```
 resource "aws_instance" "reachable_other_host" {